 Rosling received a glowing introduction that highlighted his international celebrity.
 Soon after he began speaking, Rosling commented on his fame, saying that he had an extremely high fame to impact ratio … because he had had little impact.
 Later, he asked a question and few people knew the response.
 “You see,” Rosling quipped, “high fame, no impact!”

 On his getting older, Rosling joked, “I told my kids, as long as I can read world health statistics, don’t turn off the respirator!”

-As a final example, here is a short clip from the presentation in which Rosling shows the changes in countries average incomes and life expectancies over the years.
-Near the end, he highlights the paths taken by China and the United States and it is very interesting.
+As a final example, here is a short clip from Hans Rosling’s presentation in which he shows the changes in countries average incomes and life expectancies over the years.
+Near the end, he highlights the paths taken by China and the United States and it is interesting.
 But note the humour when he gives the reason for China’s recent acceleration in average income.
-(There is some laughter, so in case you cannot hear it, Rosling says, “Mao Tse-tung died here.
+(In case you cannot hear it because of the laughter, Rosling says, “Mao Tse-tung died here.
 And then Deng Xiaoping turned to the right.
 Vroooom!”)

 Lesson: Humour is important.
 It builds rapport with the audience and helps keep the energy level high.
 Use humour properly.
 It is OK to poke fun at yourself, but be careful when it comes to others, especially when they are in the audience.
 Much depends on how well you know the audience, the nature of the humour and the context.

 For all of his humour, Rosling was dead serious about the subject matter.
 He spoke with great emotion and conviction, using eye contact, gestures and vocal variety.
 He became quite emotional when discussing why people should not use expressions like “population bomb” or “population explosion”. (“Populations and people are good things; bombs and explosions are negative things.
 The two should not go together.”)